P1llus/backstage-plugins/README.md

 Currently 3 plugins are hosted here each with their own readme:

 **Elastic Stack Plugins (Unofficial)**

-**Work In Progress, no NPM package has been generated yet** A unofficial set of plugins for the Elastic Stack, this is **NOT** covered or supported by the Elastic Company
+A unofficial set of plugins for the Elastic Stack, this is **NOT** covered by any official support agreements with Elastic.

 - [Elastic (Frontend UI)](https://github.com/p1llus/elastic-backstage-plugins/tree/main/plugins/elastic)
 - [Elastic Common (Common TS types and methods shared between other plugins)](https://github.com/p1llus/elastic-backstage-plugins/tree/main/plugins/elastic-common)
 - [Elastic Backend (Backend API used by the frontend and communicates with the Elastic instances)](https://github.com/p1llus/elastic-backstage-plugins/tree/main/plugins/elastic-backend)

 To use or install any of the plugins (Elastic Common is just a dependency for the two others and can be ignored), please visit each plugin page for more information.

 ## Testing the plugins locally

 The examples are very basic, and any visualization is not restricted to a specific page or entity type in a real deployment scenario.

 1. Clone this repository (https://github.com/p1llus/backstage-plugins).
 2. Run `yarn install` in the root of the project.
 3. Ensure that you have the stack running somewhere with all relevant things you want to test (currently only SLO).